-Bengaluru, India; July 11, 2018: The Institution of Engineering and Technology (the IET), one of the world’s leading professional societies for the engineering and technology community recently partnered with Feedback Consulting, an Indian market research firm and carried out an extensive survey on understanding the corporate engineering training landscape in India.
+Bengaluru, India; July 11, 2018: The Institution of Engineering and Technology (the IET), one of world’s leading professional societies for the engineering and technology community recently partnered with Feedback Consulting, an Indian market research firm and carried out an extensive survey on understanding the corporate engineering training landscape in India.
 Over 120 large and mid-sized companies across 7 major cities including Ahmedabad, Bengaluru, New Delhi, Hyderabad, Mumbai and Chennai participated in the survey.

 The survey focused on covering key aspects such as talent gaps, training and development initiatives, decision-making, partnerships with external organisations for training and the future needs of companies.

 The key finding from the survey are as follows:

 - While both large and mid-sized corporates provide orientation training, 45 per cent of large-sized companies surveyed said that they offer subsequent training opportunities to employees at regular intervals, as compared to 45 percent of mid-sized companies which offer training only at the time of induction.

 - With an on-the-job approach to training, about 65 per cent of the mid-sized companies indicated that they focus on imparting soft-skilling training over technical training as against 75 percent of large-sized companies which focus more on technical skill development.

 - When asked about the key drivers for conducting training programs 20 percent of large-sized companies felt training was the most important tool to keep abreast with industry innovations and up their skills while 23 percent of the respondents agreed that training is essential to gain insights for better product developments.